-Podman is a complete, daemon-less container engine for running, managing, and debugging OCI-compliant containers and pods.
-It lets you manage containers without the daemon dependency and is docker command line interface (CLI) compatible.
-It also provides improved integration with systemd.
+Podman is a complete, daemonless container engine for running, managing, and debugging OCI-compliant containers and pods.
+It lets you manage containers without the daemon dependency and is docker command-line interface (CLI) compatible.
+Podman also provides improved integration with systemd.
 With Podman, you can easily find, build, run, and share containers.
-Switching from Docker to Podman is very easy and intuitive—two commands are all you need.
+Switching from Docker to Podman is easy and intuitive—two commands are all you need.

 Red Hat Enterprise Linux 8 also includes Skopeo, a new, comprehensive tool and library for inspecting, signing, and transferring container images.
-This advanced container sharing allows you to: Inspect, verify, and sign image manifests.
+This advanced container sharing allows you to inspect, verify, and sign image manifests.
 Move container images between registries.
-Skopeo takes advantage the same code base library used by Buildah, Podman, and CRI-O, a lightweight container engine for Kubernetes.
+Skopeo uses the same code-base library used by Buildah, Podman, and CRI-O, a lightweight container engine for Kubernetes.

 Use enterprise-grade containers to develop in a hybrid world